State court magistrate judge: County Magistrates in Kentucky

 In many counties in Kentucky, Magistrates are elected every four years to the County's Fiscal Court.
 A Fiscal Court is led by an elected County Judge-Executive and is equivalent to a County Commission.
 A Kentucky County is separated into districts, and the citizens of each district elects a Magistrate to serve on this court.
 Under Kentucky's first constitution, Fiscal Courts were in charge of all judicial and legislative powers of a county.
 In the present constitution the Fiscal Court is only designated to carry out legislative powers, while the Judge-Executive carries out the executive powers of the county.
 In some counties in Kentucky, the magistrates no longer sit on the Fiscal Court, having been replaced by three at-large County Commissioners, along with the County Judge/Executive.
 In these counties, magistrates are still elected, however their duties are limited to the performance of marriage ceremonies.

 Magistrates in North Carolina

 In North Carolina, magistrates are officers of District Court.
 Most magistrates are not lawyers.
 In criminal cases, a magistrate may issue warrants, set bail, accept guilty pleas, and so forth.
 In civil cases, the most common duty of a magistrate is to preside over small claims court.
+Decisions of a magistrate may be appealed to District Court for a trial de novo.